kitbagjs/router/docs/advanced-concepts/route-state.md

 ## Always Optional

-Unlike params, properties on the state are always expected to be optional.
+State properties are always expected to be optional.
 The only exception to this is when your state property is defined with the `withDefault` utility.

 ```ts
 const routes = [